KQM-git/TCL/characters/pyro/klee.md

 When Klee's Charged Attack results in a CRIT, all party members gain 2 Elemental Energy.

 * This energy is not affected by ER.
+* This energy can proc vs enemy shields
 {% endtab %}
 {% endtabs %}